MetPX/sarracenia/doc/sr_post.1.rst

   The logs would mention *from_cluster*  *to_clusters* and associated values...  **sr_post** arguments would be *-cluster* and  *-to* respectively.
-The administrator would execute **sr_post**, providing all the options and setting everything found in the log plus the targetted queue_name  *-queue_name q_....*
+The administrator would execute **sr_post**, providing all the options and setting everything found in the log plus *-queue_name q_....*